webdriverio/workshop/README.md

 WebdriverIO Hands On
 ====================

 This little course will help you to get up and running with WebdriverIO v7.
-It will walk you through different steps that will explain how to setup and use the project successfully.
+It will walk you through different steps that will explain how to set up and use the project successfully.

 ## Prerequisites